osmancoskun/svelte-ts-tailwind-routify-vite/README.md

-# Svelte + TS + Vite
+# Svelte + TS + Vite + Tailwind + Routify

-This template should help get you started developing with Svelte and TypeScript in Vite.
+This template should help get you started developing with Svelte, TypeScript, Tailwind and Routify in Vite.

 ## Recommended IDE Setup